shahabafshar/LucidBench/Advanced Benchmarking of Docker Storage Backends.md

 ## Results and Discussion

-The LucidBench tool provides comprehensive insights into storage performance characteristics:
+The LucidBench tool provides comprehensive insights into storage performance characteristics across different storage types and filesystems:

 ### Device-specific Performance
-- **NVMe SSDs:** Demonstrated superior performance with up to 5x higher IOPS compared to HDDs
+- **NVMe SSDs:** Demonstrated superior performance with a performance score of 5.63 (ext4), achieving up to 46,855 IOPS and 1.33 GB/s bandwidth
-- **SATA SSDs:** Showed consistent performance with moderate resource utilization
+- **SATA SSDs:** Showed moderate performance with scores ranging from 0.97 to 1.42, delivering 7,820-9,761 IOPS
-- **HDDs:** Exhibited lower but stable performance under sequential workloads
+- **HDDs:** Exhibited the lowest performance scores (0.04-0.09) with native filesystems achieving 147-243 IOPS

+### Filesystem Performance Comparison
+- **ext4:** Achieved the highest performance on NVMe (5.63) with the lowest latency (7.46ms)
+- **xfs & btrfs:** Demonstrated strong performance on all storage types with consistent bandwidth
+- **NTFS anomaly:** Reported unusually high performance on HDDs (1.36) compared to native filesystems (0.09), suggesting caching effects
+- **vfat:** Showed the lowest performance on HDDs (0.04) but competitive performance on NVMe (5.12)

-### Resource Utilization
+### Latency Characteristics
-- **CPU Usage:** Container overhead varied between 5-15% across different storage types
-- **Memory Consumption:** NVMe configurations showed higher memory utilization
-- **I/O Patterns:** Clear correlation between device type and I/O efficiency
+- **NVMe devices:** Exhibited the lowest latency across all filesystems (7.46-17.13ms)
+- **SSD configurations:** Showed moderate latency (33.10-75.54ms)
+- **HDD systems:** Demonstrated the highest latency (133.05-214.40ms), particularly with ext2/ext3 filesystems

 ### Container Overhead
 - **Performance Impact:** Containerization added 5-10% overhead to raw device performance